 Whether you’re visiting or living in the Czech Republic, chances are you’re probably making a genuine effort to blend in with the locals.

-A comic indulgence into what most expats and visitors find as some of the Czech people’s strangest quirks, habits, and expectations, the one-man play takes the audience through some of the most humorous aspects of the Czech lifestyle.
+A comic indulgence into what most expats and visitors find as some of the Czech people’s strangest quirks, habits, and expectations, the four-person play takes the audience through some of the most humorous aspects of the Czech lifestyle.
 The best part?
 All of this is done interactively – rewarding enthusiastic learners in the audience with great prizes and laughs.
 Normally a mixed audience filled with Czechs, long-time foreign residents, and tourists, it’s easy to relate to all of the experiences Gramont brings to light in what many say is an extremely accurate guide to local adaption.

 Gramont thinks that in addition to this, audience members will leave feeling like any and all misconceptions they had about the Czech people have been cleared up.

 “The Czech people are genuine.
 They don’t use filters or paraphrase like the French, the British or the Americans.
-When Czech people don’t like something, you’ll know immediately: they don’t have to say anything, you’ll just know by looking at their face.”
-Gramont explains.
+When Czech people don’t like something, you’ll know immediately: they don’t have to say anything, you’ll just know by looking at their face,” Gramont explains.

-And for Gramont, this is more than just a performance in a beautiful theater.
+For Gramont, this is more than just a performance in a beautiful theater.
 In addition to writing and directing the play, he also owns the Royal Theatre.
 “One of my dreams was to own a cinema and I made this dream come true when I took the Royal Theatre over in 2014.”
 It’s easy to see why Gramont is passionate about the Royal.
 Founded in 1929 and then known to be one of the largest and most modern cinemas in Prague, the Royal Theatre and Club Chic is a look into Czechoslovakia’s most iconic time, the First Republic era.
 Much of the theater’s original furnishings and architecture still remain, and original woodwork from the 1920’s line the balconies and walls.
 The theatre still remains relevant, with Elle magazine recently ranking the theatre’s bar as one of the top six in the Czech Republic.